Garberchov/GARBER_INSTITUTE/INDEPENDENT_STUDY/outline.md

 	- IV.4.c: The Roman Empire fell due to its lack of external competitors to unite, drive forward, and focus its efforts.
 How would the Global Nation avoid this fate?
 		- IV.4.c.i: Case Study on the Roman Empire, and how it fell due to a lack of external competitors.
 		- IV.4.c.ii: Case Study on the United States, and how it hasn't been able to avoid this fate(in large part - it can still avoid it, but is trending inward, isolationist, and protectionist).
-	- IV.4.d: With no external competitors, how would the Global Nation avoid tyranny, especially through intervention in the economy?
+	- IV.4.d.
+Is tyranny of the majority, of wealthy vs poor as the divide, going to lead to demands of wealth redistribution?

-IV.5: Structures for Citizen Participation/Government Structure.
+IV.4: Structures for Citizen Participation/Government Structure.
 	- IV.5.a: How would the Global Nation be structured to allow for citizen participation in government?
 Would it be a direct democracy, a representative democracy, or something else entirely?
 		- IV.5.a.i: Tie back to Switzerland, and their implementation of direct democracy.
 		- IV.5.a.ii: The United States as a general example of a representative democracy.